Boxing stance. Fighting stances Classic boxing stance

 Muay Thai

-Main racks in Thai boxing identical to boxing ones: , left-sided and frontal.
+Main racks in Muay Thai identical to boxing: left-sided and frontal.
 How right-handers and left-handers should be grouped is shown in the following table:

-On their basis, the racks of Thai boxers of right-handed and left-handed people are formed.
+On their basis, the stances of right-handed and left-handed Thai boxers are formed.

-In training, the front stance is often used as a training one.
-In the ring, it is usually used in close combat.
+In training, the front stance is often used as a training position.
+In the ring it is usually used in close combat.

-Muay Thai has a whole set of rules for racks.
-And every fighter should know the basic rules of the fighting stance in Thai boxing.
-This code contains the following items:
+Muay Thai has a whole set of rules for stances.
+And every fighter should know the basic rules of the fighting stance in Muay Thai.
+This code contains the following points:

-2. Always tilt your head slightly forward.
-At the same time, it must be kept good review opponent.
+2. Always tilt your head forward slightly.
+At the same time, it must be maintained good review opponent.

 3. For psychological tactics, use a grin.